-CRC; CMW/C/GC/3 CRC/C/GC/22; and CMW/C/GC/4 CRC/C/GC/23

-'No child shall be deprived of his or her liberty unlawfully or arbitrarily' (Art.
-37 (b), CRC). '[T]he possibility of detaining children as a measure of last resort, which may apply in other contexts such as juvenile criminal justice, is not applicable in immigration proceedings' (CMW/C/GC/4-CRC/C/GC/23, Section II, para.
-B. 10).52 'Any kind of child immigration detention should be forbidden by law and such prohibition should be fully implemented in practice' (CMW/C/GC/4-CRC/C/GC/23, Section II, para.
-B. 5)

-Germany No detention of children for immigration purposes in practice.
+deportation of the parents due to their migration status' (CMW/C/GC/3-CRC/C/GC/22, para.
+32 (e)). primacy of the best interests of the child is applied to all children in asylum, immigration or return procedures. the individual circumstances of the child, but rather on general observations of law and policy, and without consulting other agencies.
+Due to restrictions made by the 2016 temporary law (Aliens Act) there is limited possibility to consider BIP when assuming alternative migration status. positive case law on best interests, but a divide between the case law and Home Office policy and practice.
+There is no formal BID or BIA process.
+Case reviews are held for Unaccompanied Asylum-Seeking Children (UASC).
+Right to liberty/No immigration detention 51 'No child shall be deprived of his or her liberty unlawfully or arbitrarily' (Art.
+37 (b), CRC). '[T]he possibility of detaining children as a measure of last resort, which may apply in other contexts such as juvenile criminal justice, is not applicable in immigration proceedings' (CMW/C/GC/4- No detention of children for immigration purposes in practice.
 Although legal barriers are high, migration detention of children is possible in law.
 As with other aspects of immigration law, detention is the responsibility of the federal states.
-The Netherlands Immigration detention employed prior to forced return.
+Immigration detention employed prior to forced return.
 210 children were detained in 2018, of whom 50 were unaccompanied and 160 accompanied.
-No active search is made for alternatives to migration detention prior to return.
-Sweden Children are detained for migration purposes, although their numbers are limited; 13 in 2018.
-Supervision as an alternative to detention is authorized (Aliens Act), although this could be used more frequently.53 United Kingdom No detention of UASC for migration purposes (except in some age disputes).
-There has been a major reduction in the use of pre removal immigration detention of children in families due to the UK's family returns process, from over 1,000 detainments in 2009 to 63 in 2018.
+No active search is made for alternatives to migration Children are detained for migration purposes, although their numbers are limited; 13 in 2018.
+Supervision as an alternative to detention is authorized (Aliens Act), although this could be used more frequently.53 No detention of UASC for migration purposes (except in some age disputes).
+There has been a major reduction in the use of pre-removal immigration detention of children in families due to the UK's family returns process, from over 1,000

-52 Based on data available at the time of the research.
+51 Based on data available at the time of the research.